raspberrypilearning/trained-vision-app/en/step_4.md

 --- /collapse ---

 ### Export your model
-Once your model works well enough — it will never be right all the time, but being right most of the time is pretty good — it's time to export the model so you can use it as part of your program.
+Once your model works well enough, it is time to export the model so you can use it as part of your program.
+Your model is unlikely to be right all the time, but being right most of the time is pretty good.

 --- collapse ---
 ---